GMAT Verbal Reasoning – Critical Reasoning Questions

-The Verbal Reasoning Section of the GMAT has three equally represented question types: Reading Comprehension, Critical Reasoning, and Sentence Correction.
+The Verbal Reasoning Section of the GMAT has two equally represented question types: Reading Comprehension and Critical Reasoning.
 Critical Reasoning questions are similar to Reading Comprehension questions in that they begin with a passage of text to read, followed by a multiple-choice question.
-However, the passage you will read for a Critical Reasoning question is generally shorter than that of a Reading Comprehension question, and you will only answer one question about the passage as opposed to three or four.
+However, Critical Reasoning passages are shorter than the ones for Reading Comprehension, and you will only answer one question about the passage as opposed to two or four questions for the Reading Comprehension texts.

 Approaching Critical Reasoning Questions

-When dealing with Reading Comprhension questions, it makes sense to take the time to give each passage a close read.
-For one, you are using the same passage for multiple questions.
-In addition, you are being tested on your ability to comprehend the material.
-On the other hand, when answering a Critical Reasoning question, your goal is to analyze a conclusion being made from a set of facts.
-Thus, your approach to these questions should also be different.
+When dealing with Reading Comprehension questions, it makes sense to take the time to give each passage a close read.
+You are using the same passage for multiple questions, and you are being tested on your ability to comprehend the material.
+But when answering a Critical Reasoning question, your goal is to analyze a conclusion being made from a set of facts.
+Thus, your approach shouldn't be the same.
 Using the following steps, you can cut down the time spent on Critical Reasoning questions and increase your accuracy.

-Skim for key words – the first step in approaching a Critical Reasoning question is to skim the text for key words which will point to the claim or conclusion being made in the passage.
+- Skim for key words - The first step in approaching a Critical Reasoning question is to skim the text for key words that will point to the claim or conclusion being made in the passage.
 The question you must answer will be directly related to the conclusion, so save time by first finding that conclusion.
 Key words or phrases to watch out for:

 - Cause and effect: since, because, therefore, thereby, results in, thus, which means that, it follows that, consequently